ethereum/web3.py/docs/overview.rst

 ---------

 *Providers* are how web3 connects to the blockchain.
-The Web3 library comes with a the following built-in providers that should be suitable for most normal use cases.
+The Web3 library comes with the following built-in providers that should be suitable for most normal use cases.

 - ``web3.HTTPProvider`` for connecting to http and https based JSON-RPC servers.